9 Self Assessment Activities for ESL Learners

 The European Language Portfolio (ELP) is an active tool used to promote language learning in multicultural societies, such as countries in Europe.

-One aspect of the ELP was the development of a type of “passport” reflecting not only the knowledge a student has upon beginning to learn a new language (including their native language), but also the process and achievements involved in acquiring one or more new languages.
+ELP developed a “language passport” that not only shows the knowledge a student has upon beginning to learn a new language (including their native language), but also the process and achievements involved in acquiring one or more new languages.

 Objective: Record initial knowledge of native and target language; provide a framework for continued evaluation